-If you want to design and build the foundation for a modern society, then civil engineering at Jewell is the major for you.
+If you want to design and build the foundation for a modern society, then our accredited civil engineering program is for you.

 You will learn to solve some of the most important issues facing humankind today – such as deteriorating infrastructure, water sources and purification, clean and renewable energy, limited resources, pollution and public health.